 Bryan graduated with honors in Cognitive Neuroscience from Washington University in St. Louis where he also studied American Culture Studies and Political Science.
 He spent the majority of his high school and undergraduate summers in a Neuropathology research lab studying Alzheimer’s disease.
 After graduating, he started his career as a high school math teacher in Durham Public Schools, North Carolina, through Teach for America.
-Bryan moved into analytics through an Education Pioneers fellowship as a School Performance Analyst in Colorado and then returned to North Carolina where he completed a Master’s in Advanced Analytics from NC State University.
+Bryan moved into analytics through an Education Pioneers fellowship as a School Performance Analyst in Colorado.
+He then returned to North Carolina where he completed an MS at The Institute for Advanced Analytics at NC State University.

 Career in Data Science:

-Bryan has been a Data Scientist at NetApp in the Raleigh-Durham area since July of 2017.
-He has worked on a wide range of problems in customer support, sales, and pricing.
+Bryan has been a Data Scientist at NetApp since July of 2017.
+He has worked as lead data scientist on a wide range of problems with different teams in customer support, sales, and pricing.
 Examples of his projects: